sequentech/deployment-tool/doc/complete-deployment.md

 election is started you can click in the paper plane button, look in your spam folder), stop the election, make the tally and view the results.

-The admin interface is currently in development so the're a lot of buttons that might not work.
+The admin interface is currently in development so there're a lot of buttons that might not work.